 NAIDOC Grants

-The Queensland Government is inviting communities to celebrate Fifty Years of Deadly with the opening of the 2026 NAIDOC Week Grants.
+The Queensland Government invited communities to celebrate Fifty Years of Deadly with the opening of the 2026 NAIDOC Week Grants.

 NAIDOC Week (5 -12 July 2026) is an opportunity for all Queenslanders to learn about Aboriginal and Torres Strait Islander cultures and histories, and participate in celebrations of the oldest, continuous living cultures on earth.